Question and Scope

 Our original question comes from the experience of a regular bus rider wondering why their bus is always late.
 We are not looking for actual reasons for its lateness, like a traffic jam or maintenance delay.
 Instead, we want to study patterns in the actual arrival times of buses at a stop, compared to their scheduled times.
 This information will help us better understand what it’s like to wait for the bus.

 Considering our narrowed scope to buses at one particular stop over a two-month period and our access to all of the administrative data collected in this window of time, the population, access frame, and sample are one and the same.
-Yet, we can imagine that our analysis might prove useful for other locations in and beyond Seattle and to other times of year.
-If we are lucky, the ideas that we uncover, or the approach that we take can be useful to others.
+Yet, we can imagine that our analysis might prove useful for other locations in and beyond Seattle and to other times of the year.
+If we are lucky, the ideas that we uncover, or the approach that we take, can be useful to others.
 For now, we keep a narrowed focus.

 Let’s take a look at these data to better understand their structure.